darahask/EduApp/README.md

 * HOTs
 * Latest Educational News

+# Technologies

 # Screen Shots

 # Feedback
-Feel free to send feedback via [Email](mailto:lunde@adobe.com?subject=Feedback) or [File an issue](https://github.com/darakask/EduApp/issues/new), we are always welcome to feedback.
+Feel free to send feedback via [Email](mailto:eduappse@gmail.com?subject=Feedback) or [File an issue](https://github.com/darakask/EduApp/issues/new), we are always welcome to feedback.

 # Contributors
 Here are some awesome contributors: